 Eric is strolling along the deck with Donna and David, thanking them for inviting him to Steve's weekend bash.
 David suggests that they all turn in, but Donna says she's OK with him going to bed and leaving her alone with the horny cretin...so David shrugs and ambles off.
-Eric puts his arm around Donna's bare shoulders, and she glares over at his arm and tells him there's something he needs to know...and that something is that she's a virgin and determined to stay that way (until she finally agrees to doink David in Season 7).
+Eric puts his arm around Donna's bare shoulders, and she glares over at his arm and tells him there's something he needs to know...and that something is that she's a virgin and determined to stay that way (until she finally agrees to doink David at the end of Season 7).
 He's all, "Wha-a?!" and she assures him it's true, and that her virginity makes her life much less complicated.
 Kelly suddenly appears and tells Donna she's heading to bed...and Eric correctly assumes that she's way too loose to still be a virgin, so he dashes after her and asks her if she'd like to have a nightcap.

 The next morning, Kelly is breakfasting with Ahn-drea and looking through boring baby photos of Hannah.
 She asks her how Jesse is doing, and Ahn-drea just says he loves his work.
 Kelly briefly recaps Season 6 for her and tells her about her drug fuelled benders and how she ended up in rehab and now feels as though her life is going nowhere.
-Ahn-drea's sage advice is to be good to herself and make smarter choices than cocaine snorting.
+Ahn-drea's sage advice is to be good to herself and make smarter choices than snorting coke.
 Steve interrupts to tell them that the bus that's transporting them to the polo game is loading.